nddpj00/toolshare/README.md

 ---
 ## **THE DATABASE** ##

-I chose to use PostgreSQL, a relational database system for my app as I felt there was going to be clear defined relationships between the tables and the data therein.
+I chose to use PostgreSQL, a relational database system for my app as I felt there were going to be clearly defined relationships between the tables and the data therein.
 I felt an RDBMS would be well suited to query and manage the content for my needs.

 The relationships between the models mostly stem from either the User or the Items.
 The schema allows for the following:
 -  Users profiles to access the allauth user information.
--  Orders to be linked to an individual User and display on their profile page.
+-  Orders to be linked to an individual User and displayed on their profile page.
 -  Order items (OrderLineItem) to be linked to both Order and Item.
 -  Items to be linked to their particular Categories for sorting and display purposes.
 -  Blogs/Articles author linked to a User.